MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 ## Dismiss user requests

-To dismiss the requests to allow app, follow these steps:
+To dismiss the requests to an allow app, follow the steps:

 1. Select the name of the app for which you want to dismiss the user requests.
+1. Select **Manage requests**.
-1. Select **Manage requests** and select **Dismiss all requests** on the dialog box.
+1. In the Manage user requests dialog, select **Dismiss all requests**.

    :::image type="content" source="media/dismiss-user-requests-apps.png" alt-text="Admins can approve a user request by allowing an app or dismiss the request and not take any action.":::​

 If you dismiss a request, it doesn't inform the end-user that their request is acted upon.
 When you dismiss a request to allow an app, the requests count in the admin center resets to zero.
-Also, after a few hours of you dismissing a request, end-users can again request the same app to be allowed.
+Also, after a few hours of dismissing a request, end-users can again request the same app to be allowed.

 ## Related article